-Lauren Van Metre is the dean of students and a member of the faculty in USIP's Academy for International Conflict Management and Peacebuilding, where she teaches courses on leadership and on stabilization and peacebuilding.
-She also manages a number of the Academy's institutional relationships and participates in inter-agency initiatives for USIP and the Academy.
+Lauren Van Metre is the dean of students and a member of the faculty in USIP's Academy for International Conflict Management and Peacebuilding.
+She also manages many of the Academy's institutional relationships and participates in inter-agency initiatives for USIP and the Academy.

-Prior to coming to the Institute, she obtained a doctorate in Russian studies at Johns Hopkins University’s School for Advanced International Studies.
-Her dissertation was on identity negotiations among Russia's regions about local history narratives.
+Prior to coming to the Institute, she obtained a doctorate in Russian studies at The Johns Hopkins University’s School for Advanced International Studies.
+Her dissertation was on identity negotiations among Russia's regions.

-Van Metre has also worked at the State Department as deputy office director for Kosovo Peace Implementation.
-As special assistant to the assistant secretary of defense for international security affairs, she helped organize the first Defense Ministerial of the Americas and the South Balkans Defense Ministerial—meetings designed to promote better civil-military relations in these regions and improve transparency in their defense relations.
+Van Metre has worked at the State Department as deputy office director for Kosovo peace implementation, managing its reconciliation and independent, sustainable media programs.
+Previously at USIP, as a program officer, she ran the Balkans and European working groups, which facilitated discussions among institutions supporting the region’s peace processes.
+As special assistant to the assistant secretary of defense for international security affairs, she managed the organization of the first Defense Ministerial of the Americas and the South Balkans Defense Ministerial—meetings to promote better civil-military relations in these regions and improve transparency in defense relations.

-During Russia's transition, she worked in St. Petersburg on a Carnegie Corporation grant to assist Russian military officers transition to civilian life after returning from East European bases.
+During Russia's transition, she worked in St. Petersburg on a Carnegie Corporation grant to assist Russian military officers’ transition to civilian life after returning from East Europe